- Contemporary China Centre

 About me

 Armed with experience as a journalist, film critic, and digital content creator, I refuse to be locked into narrow specialities or purely theoretical debates.
-I believe that research should speak to everyday engagements, such as pop culture, fandom, and online conversations, and avoid staying in the ivory tower.
-These are not trivial, but vital spaces where meaning, resistance, and identity are created and continually redefined.
+I believe that research should speak to everyday engagements and avoid staying in the ivory tower.

-In addition to academia, I possess transferable skills in editing, news/column writing, conducting interviews, and online tutoring.
-I am also a passionate language learner, with a proficiency in Cantonese, Japanese, and Korean.
+Apart from academia, I have transferable skills in editing, news/column writing, interviewing, and online tutoring.
+I am also a passionate language learner.
+Mandarin, Cantonese, and English can be my working languages, and I am learning Japanese and Korean.

 I hold an MA in Film Studies from King's College London (2024) and a BA in International Journalism from Beijing Normal-Hong Kong Baptist University (2022).